somefoolouthere/audacity-macros/freq_decompose/README.md

 # Frequency Range Decomposition

-Macros that perfectly split a track into two based on frequency content.
+Macros that perfectly split a track into multiple based on frequency content.

 ## Bass and Treble Decompose